-- (ii) (b) The meaning of loss

-- (iii) (d) John Berryman

-- (iv) (c) worthless

-- (v) (a) Everybody loves to own things

-- 3. The basic theme of the poem is that the boy has become responsible, mature and caring in losing the ball.
-All human beings lose something in life.
-The boy is learning what it means to lose something and how to bear the loss.
+- 4. The basic theme of the poem is that the boy has become responsible, mature and caring in losing the ball.
+All men lose something in life.
+The boy is learning what it means to lose something and how to bear the loss. - 5.
+It is important for everyone to experience loss in order to be strong and to get on with life.

-- 4. The responsibility referred to here was that of taking care of his things in this world of possessions and learning to cope with loss.
-The boy must understand that one way or the other, he is always going to lose his most prized possessions.
-However he should not feel sorry for his loss.

-- 5. It is important for everyone to experience loss in order to be strong and to get on with life.
 One needs to stay strong no matter how much it hurts inside.
 Staying strong is the only way to survive.
 Moreover, one needs to learn to accept and let go and not cling to something that they can never have.
 One should understand that the past is gone and it will never come back.
 Experiencing loss sometimes helps us to grow up and face hardships, like loss.
 This helps us in breaking all the boundaries into freedom.

 The poem teaches us lesson of life through the loss of ball. i.e. "Loss is a universal truth in our life'.
 We have to lose something at one point of time.
 Through the loss of ball, the boy learns real knowledge of the world.
 If he is able to bear the loss, he will be able to face the difficulties of life courageously.
 The boy must know, how to stand up after a loss.
 This is very essential for every human being to be able to move on or standing up after a person has fallen or being knocked down.
-Here, ball signifies losing something valuable that cannot be brought or replaced.
+Here ball signifies losing something valuable that can not be brought or replaced.
 The poet wants us to understand that loss is inevitable and everyone must learn to cope up with the loss with patience and courage.

-Chapter 6 : Amanda!
+Chapter 6: Amanda!

 - 1. (i) (c) Amanda

 - (ii) (d) Mermaid

-- (iii) (b) relaxed
+- (iii) relaxed

 - (iv) (d) Robin Klein

-- (v) (c) inhabitant

 - 2. (i) (c) Chocolate

-- (ii) (b) acne
+- (ii) ache

-- (iii) (d) both (a) and (b)
+- (iii) pimple

 - (iv) (c) She is lost in her thoughts.

-- (v) (c) Importance of physical appearance

 - 3. Amanda is prohibited to eat chocolate because it might cause acne on her face.
 Her mother instructs Amanda that she must remember her acne and avoid eating chocolate.
-But Amanda does not bother what her mother is saying as she was lost in her thoughts. - 4.
-Amanda, like most of the children, yearn for freedom and to enjoy a laidback lifestyle peacefully.
+But Amanda does not bother what her mother is saying as she was lost in her thoughts.

+4. Amanda like most of the children yearn for freedom and to enjoy a laidback lifestyle peacefully.
 Children generally feel that they are being controlled and instructed to not do one thing or the other or to do something a certain way by their parents.
 Amanda wants that nobody should give her any instructions and tell her what to do and what not to.